talsvorai/choose-a-song/README.md

 #### **Checkout the code using git, Package and test the code via Maven**
 1. Make sure Maven and Git are installed in the agent and the paths are configured
 2. Checkout the source code - configure it so the job runs every time a code is pushed into the main branch.
+(GitHub webhook)
 3. Create a Jenkinsfile that configures the steps for the CI/CD pipeline.
 4. Install the default plugins and add Maven Integration and Slack Notification Plugin.